Philipp Christiaan Molhuysen: Career

 The central catalog was typical of his policy, which advocated collaboration with other libraries, with the Koninklijke Bibliotheekas the central axis.
 This was also the case with the International Exchange Office, founded in 1928, which sent the publications of universities and learned societies intended for exchange abroad in collective mailings and distributed similar foreign mailings to Dutch addressees.
 The National Advisory Committee on Library Services, set up by the government in 1922 on his proposal, can also be regarded as an expression of the same aim.
 The aim of the commission, in addition to issuing advice to authorities, was also to promote contact between the directors of the major libraries.
 The latter was promoted in another way by the so-called" Library Congresses" (Note: International conferences of library officials.) which he helped to initiate.
 These were set up to bring the officials of the scientific libraries and the public libraries closer together, because the public reading rooms also had his heart.
 In 1909, one year after the foundation of the Central Association for Public Reading Rooms, he was elected to the board, of which he served continuously until his death.
 For many years he was chairman of the Education Committee and the Supervisory Committee, and since 1900 he has been inspector of Public Reading Rooms.
 With EA van Beresteyn and HE Greve, he left his mark on the development of public libraries in our country.
 The latter was promoted in another way by the so-called Library Congresses, which he helped to initiate.
 These were set up to bring the officials of the scientific libraries and the public libraries closer together.
-This wa because public reading rooms (Note: As a means of public education of the masses.) also had his support.
+This was because public reading rooms (Note: As a means of public education of the masses.) also had his support.
 In 1909, one year after the foundation of the Centrale Vereniging voor Openbare Leeszalen (Dutch Central Association for Public Reading Rooms) he was elected to the board, on which he continuously served until his death.
 For many years he was chairman of the Education Committee and the Supervisory Committee, and since 1900 he had been inspector of Public Reading Rooms.
 With Eltjo Aldegondus van Beresteyn and H.E.
 Greve, he so left his mark on the development of public libraries in the Netherlands.

 He died on 15 July 1944 in The Hague.